velorientc/git_test7/win32/shellext/README.txt

 can be captured by using for example the tool **DebugView** from Microsoft sysinternals (see http://technet.microsoft.com/en-us/sysinternals/bb896647.aspx).

+The debug output must be enabled in the registry.
+Double click the file "DebugShellExt.reg" and restart explorer.

 Example output (copied via clipboard):

 {{{